 GMs earn GM credits, Achievement Points, and a Chronicle the first time they GM an adventure.
-Any subsequent GM sessions earn GM credits and AcP, unless the adventure has the Repeatable Tag.
+Any subsequent GM sessions earn GM credits and AcP, but no Chronicle unless the adventure has the repeatable tag.
 Chronicles earned by GMing must be assigned to characters when received, but do not need to be applied until later.
 See Applying Chronicles for more details.
-GMs have a few special rules for assigning and applying characters:
+GMs have a few special rules for assigning and applying chronicles:

 - Chronicles earned from GMing provide full rewards.
-That includes all Treasure Bundles/Gold, XP, Reputation, and Downtime Days, as well as access to items and boons
+That includes all Treasure Bundles/Gold, XP, Reputation, Downtime Days, and access to items and boons.

-- GMs can choose not to receive a Chronicle for any game they run, deferring the Chronicle to the next time they run the adventure.
+- GMs can choose not to receive a Chronicle for any game they run, deferring it to a future run.

-- GMs may assign Chronicles to characters currently playing another adventure.
-In this case, Apply the Chronicle after the character completes their current adventure,
+- GMs can assign Chronicles to characters currently playing another adventure.
+In this case, apply the Chronicle after the character completes their current adventure.

 - 1 Glyph = 10 GM credits